-The Java 1.2 security model is based on the traditional idea of protection domains.
-In Java, a protection domain is associated with classes based on their CodeSource, which consists of the URL from which the class file was loaded, plus a set of digital certificates used to sign the class files.
+The Java 1.2 security model is based on the traditional idea of "protection domains."
+In Java, a protection domain is associated with classes based on their CodeSource, which consists of the URL from which the class file was loaded (the codebase), plus a set of digital certificates used to sign the class files.
 For example, the class files for the LookupLocator class are in the file jini-core.jar (in the lib directory of the Jini distribution).
-This class has a protection domain associated with the CodeSource for jin-core.jar.
+This class has a protection domain associated with the CodeSource for jini-core.jar.
 (All of the classes in jini-core.jar will belong to this same protection domain.)

-Information about protection domains and code sources can be found by code such as this:
+Information about protection domains and code sources can be found by code such as this, which can be placed anywhere after the registrar object is found:

-Information about the digital signatures attached to code can be found by code such as this:
+Information about the digital signatures attached to code can be found by code like this, which can also be placed anywhere after the registrar object is found: